 On a balmy Saturday in South Florida, fans were filing into the Orange Bowl to watch their Miami Hurricanes play another underdog opponent.
-It would be weeks before they would realize they had witnessed one of the most unusual games in college football history.
+It would be nearly a week before they would realize they had witnessed one of the most unusual games in college football history.

 Besides talking about the game, there was plenty of chatter about other things such as the historic performance of the Chicago Cubs in the recent World Series, America’s success in the Summer Olympics, and the November 8th election which had swept a new president into office with surprising ease.

 University of Miami records show that on December 24, 1932, its team defeated William and Mary, 6-2.
 What the records don’t show is that Miami’s opponent was an impostor.

 Not only were the Hurricanes playing the wrong team, but the opponent they were facing was a two year college, or in modern terms, a community college.

 There are two questions that come to mind at this time.

 How could players and coaches from a two-year college think they could take the place of the “real” opponent and get away with it?

 The answer to the first question is simple.
 As strange as it seems, the community college people didn’t know they weren’t suppose to be there.
 More about that later.